Brijesh-Bhardwaj/Brijesh_SDK/docs/LatestChangelog.md

-- Added `OrdersExtractorConfig` class to pass configurations to the SDK from the app.
-It includes base URL, app name and app version.
-- Modified the update_status API
+- Modified the shouldShowWebView method to return true on approval and OTP urls
-- Removed build configurations from the SDK project.
+- Removed the extra call for shouldShowWebView from the decidePolicy delegate method (In some edge cases, this delegate method was called incorrectly after didFinish method)